ProvocaTeach/web-devel-notes/Yesod_book/01_Basics/hello_world.md

 	 - `parseRoute` is the inverse of `renderRoute`.
 It takes path segments and query string parameters and returns a route.
 	 - We use Template Haskell so that `renderRoute` and `parseRoute` have the correct inverse behavior.
  * `HelloWorld` is also an instance of `YesodDispatch`.
-	 - Think “911 dispatch”.
-It takes
+	 - Think “911 dispatch”. `YesodDispatch` has functions that route requests to the appropriate handler.
+	 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxMjc0NTY0NywtOTI0MjgwMDU3LDQzMz
+eyJoaXN0b3J5IjpbMTk3NjYwNzc2MywtOTI0MjgwMDU3LDQzMz
 IyNjYwMSwxMzYzNzMxMTYsNTYyMDkxMTAxLC0xMDY0Mjk4MDQz
 XX0=
 -->